Gabe Kapler: Yomiuri Giants (2005)

 Less than one month after the Red Sox dramatic 2004 World Series victory, Kapler departed to play for Japan's Yomiuri Giants.
 He received a $2 million deal plus a $700,000 signing bonus, compared to the $750,000 salary he had received from the Red Sox.
 Driven by the memory of an elementary-school report that he had written about Japan, he felt it was time for a change.
 "I tend to make emotional decisions," he said.
 "I did it more for the life experience than anything else.
 And ever since I wrote that report, I've been fascinated by everything that an 8-year-old associates with a country far, far away."
 He struggled in 38 games in Japan, and was placed on the inactive list by Yomiuri in the 2005 mid-season.

 Boston Red Sox (2005–2006)

 Kapler was re-signed by the Red Sox in July 2005, just a few hours after clearing Japanese Central League waivers.
-In September 2005, Kapler ruptured his left Achilles tendon while rounding the bases after a home run by teammate Tony Graffanino.
-He had surgery, which ended his season.
+On September 14, 2005, Kapler ruptured his left Achilles tendon while rounding second base after a home run by teammate Tony Graffanino.
+Kapler was replaced by pinch runner Alejandro Machado, who finished rounding the bases and scored the run in Kapler's place.
+Kapler had surgery, which ended his season.

 In June 2006, Kapler came back from his injury.
 That season, he had his best on-base percentage in five years (.340), hit .316 with two out and runners in scoring position, and played error-less outfield for the second year in a row.

 Kapler announced his retirement from professional baseball on December 12, 2006.